Andrinoid/showtime.js/README.md

 It comes with built in chain. so its really easy to mix your tours with custom functionality.

 ### Usage
-Download the library and include it in your html.
+Download showtime.js and include it in your html.
 ```html
 <script src="showtime.js"></script>

 <div class="element">Lorem ipsum</div>
 <script>
 var tour = new Showtime()